Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 25 Mei 2025 14.23.46 UTC
+- WIB: Minggu, 25 Mei 2025 15.31.51 UTC
-- WITA: Minggu, 25 Mei 2025 15.23.46 UTC
+- WITA: Minggu, 25 Mei 2025 16.31.51 UTC
-- WIT: Minggu, 25 Mei 2025 16.23.46 UTC
+- WIT: Minggu, 25 Mei 2025 17.31.51 UTC

 Kutipan Inspiratif:
-"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: technology
+Kategori: motivational